The University of Cincinnati’s Advanced Research Computing (ARC)

 ARC pilot HPC Cluster access (CPUs, GPUs, basic storage)

-Faculty can immediately gain access to the HPC cluster pilot resources by filling out the ARC Computing Resources Request (you must login with your UC Credentials to access the form).
+Faculty can immediately gain access to the HPC cluster resources by filling out the ARC Computing Resources Request (you must login with your UC Credentials to access the form).

 Cost: No cost

 System Wide Downtime: All ARC HPC systems will be down for regular maintenance on the 2nd Tuesday Every Month

 Contribute nodes to the cluster – priority access to your nodes plus access to additional shared resources

 Faculty can use their HPC and research computing funding to contribute nodes to the central cluster.
 Priority access is given to the owner of the nodes, however, when not in use by the owner, the nodes can be shared with others.
 This is a good option for faculty who need to have full access to their nodes periodically and can take advantage of access to additional shared resources in the cluster.
 Using the central resource maximizes the amount of compute resources a faculty can purchase because the HPC infrastructure (networking, racks, head/management nodes, support) are provided at no cost.
 Contact: firstname.lastname@example.org